 Wait, we have more comparative arguments to take your attention on.

 1. Popularity – Both Flutter and Kotlin is a widely used open-source network that provides free access to its users.
-Flutter today is gaining more popularity than the Kotlin and it is because of the GitHub presence of the former is depicted as 69.5K stars as well as 8.11 forks.
+Flutter today is gaining more popularity than Kotlin and it is because of the GitHub presence of the former is depicted as 69.5K stars as well as 8.11 forks.
 And the Kotlin enjoys 28.3 K stars as well as 3.29k forks.
 In this category, Flutter has undoubtedly won its masses votes.

 Speaking about the Kotlin Multiplatform it is an entirely new platform and hence, the resources available are limited.
 Therefore, after having a glance, the Flutter has won our votes when it comes to the learning curve.

 3. Cost of Development – Having a value-based idea of the app is one thing but when it comes to creating an app, cost matters.
 Of course, you might have certain budget restraints and in this regard, Flutter wins our vote.
-It is because as discussed before flutter has a low cost of development as compared to the Kotlin.
+It is because as discussed before flutter has a low cost of development as compared to Kotlin.

 At times, the choice and preference may depend upon the app type and the functionalities you wish to add.
-In such scenarios, you may need to find the right company who can guide you through a process of smooth and unique offshore app development solutions.
+In such scenarios, you may need to find the right company that can guide you through a process of smooth and unique offshore app development solutions.